-Someone with moderate Alzheimer's may start to forget details about his life, like where he went to high school or when he got married.
-He may not recognize or remember family members and friends.
-He might also forget where he leaves things and can’t retrace his steps to find them.
+Someone with moderate Alzheimer's may start to forget details about their life, like where they went to high school or when they got married.
+They may not recognize or remember family members and friends.
+They might also forget where they leave things and can’t retrace their steps to find them.

 Other symptoms at this stage can include: